keithbabinec/SampleAADImplicitGrantFlow/README.md

 # SampleAADImplicitGrantFlow
-A code sample of an ASP.NET Core Web API with a React web client, authenticated with the Azure Active Directory implicit grant flow.
+A code sample of an ASP.NET Core Web API with a React web client, authenticated with the Azure Active Directory implicit grant flow and RBAC permissions authorization.

 # Azure Prerequisites
 1. You have an already configure Azure subscription.